Queer People Constantly Fall In Love Online — Without Dating Apps

 ADVERTISEMENT

-When I started working on this story and looking for stories like mine, I heard from queer people who met in all sorts of places: Facebook groups for Diva magazine, Etsy shops, Twitch communities, TikTok DMs, forums, Instagram.
-They had a vast array of interests they bonded over: crafting, spirituality, video editing, CW TV shows, matching tattoos.
+When I started working on this story and looking for stories like mine, I heard from queer people who met in all sorts of places: Facebook groups for Diva magazine, Etsy shops, Twitch communities, TikTok DMs, forums, and Instagram.
+They had a vast array of interests they bonded over like crafting, spirituality, video editing, CW TV shows, and matching tattoos.
 The through line was always one of unexpected, intimate connection.

 As the following love stories show, the internet has long been a space for queer people to forge communities and find connections.
 Unlike dating apps, these spaces are not clearly outlined — they emerge in unexpected ways through all sorts of platforms and are rarely romantically inclined.